 Are there opportunities for publishing and presenting work?

 Presentation and publication of research is encouraged.
 Members of the research team (both MS and PhD - level) typically present research every year at national and local conferences.
 Students in the lab have published review articles and original research in a number of peer-reviewed journals.
 Other opportunities to publish (e.g., book chapters, article and book reviews) also become available from time to time.

 Please see our Research Publications page for more information.

-What are the Health Psychology and Neuropsychology concentrations, and how do they relate to the Geller lab?
+What is the Health Psychology concentration and how does it relate to the Geller lab?

-Drexel's Clinical Psychology PhD program enables students choose concentration(s).
+Drexel's Clinical Psychology PhD program enables students to choose concentration(s).
 These concentrations are considered specialty preparation training which facilitate later training and, ultimately, professional specialization.
-Health Psychology and/or Clinical Neuropsychology are two of the four concentrations offered in the program.
+Health Psychology is one of the four concentrations offered in the program.
 Due to the relevance of Health Psychology to our research, most PhD students in the Geller Lab join the Health Psychology Concentration.
-However, students also have the option to join the Clinical Neuropsychology Concentration because of its relevance to Spiers’ work.
+However, pursuing a concentration is not mandatory.

 The Health Psychology Concentration aims to provide specialty training in order to prepare graduate students for academic and/or clinical positions where the primary focus is on physical health problems.
 Students in the Health Psychology Concentration are required to participate in one health psychology practicum (800 hours), conduct a health psychology-focused thesis and dissertation, successfully complete the following required courses: Health Psychology and Behavioral Stress Management, and three advanced electives in health psychology.